Deltares/hatyan/README.md

 # hatyan

 A Python package for harmonic tidal analysis and prediction, based on the FORTRAN version and developed for Rijkswaterstaat.
-Hatyan contains the methods to derive water level extremes (high and low waters) and several other water level indicators (Kenmerkende Waarden).
-Furthermore, hatyan provides easier access to Rijkswaterstaat data via their data distribution layer (DataDistributieLaag, DDL).
+Hatyan also contains methods to derive water level extremes (high and low waters) and it is a dependency to derive the [Kenmerkende Waarden](https://github.com/Deltares-research/kenmerkendewaarden).

 ## Information

 - install with ``pip install hatyan -U``
-- [online documentation](https://deltares.github.io/hatyan) with contributing guide, tutorials/examples, API reference and a convenient search box.
+- [online documentation](https://deltares.github.io/hatyan) with contributing guide, tutorials/examples and an API reference.
 - [docs folder](https://github.com/Deltares/hatyan/tree/main/docs) with background information
 - Bug or feature request?
 Create a [GitHub issue](https://github.com/Deltares/hatyan/issues)